-Oculus Link, the feature which turns Quest into a PC VR headset, is available in beta.
-If you’re wondering whether or not your PC has the specs to handle it here’s a breakdown of the Oculus Link recommended specs and what you’ll need to use Quest to play Rift and SteamVR games on your PC.
+Oculus Link and Oculus Air Link allows you use your Quest or Quest 2 to play PC VR games.
+Here’s a breakdown of the Oculus Link and Air Link recommended hardware specs and what you’ll need to use Quest and Quest 2 to play Rift and SteamVR games on your PC.

-You’ll need a reasonably powerful PC to play Rift and Steam games on Quest via Oculus Link, though many modern gaming PCs with NVIDIA or AMD graphics cards will fit the bill.
-Here’s what you’ll need for Quest to work on PC.
+You’ll need a reasonably powerful PC to play Rift and Steam games on Quest via Oculus Link & Air Link, though many modern gaming PCs with NVIDIA or AMD graphics cards will fit the bill.
+Here’s the PC hardware you’ll need for Quest and Quest 2 to work on PC.

 Not Currently Supported